eosti/portfolio/src/projects/heisenbox/index.md

 Side note, the handle that I used is actually the cheapest one that you can get from Home Depot (at least at the time).
 Given that, I'm surprised by how nice it looks.

-I'll throw the code up on Github once I make it look marginally better.
+The code is up on Github [here](https://github.com/eosti/heisenbox).
+It's nothing too nice, but hey, it's there.
+There are TM1637 drivers there that work with MSP430s, derived from an ATtiny library that's linked there too.